 If, by chance, you open the new SharePoint admin center and want the classic view, you can select Classic SharePoint admin center, in the left pane.

-How do I manage user profiles in the SharePoint admin center?
+6 steps to manage user profiles in the SharePoint admin center

 Having several nuances to its usage, SharePoint surely has a steep learning curve requiring admins, especially the new ones, to spend some time experimenting with the configurations to get comfortable with the product.